 Generally, the Group CFO and the Head of Corporate Internal Audit attend the Audit Committee meetings or parts of the meetings in an advisory capacity.
 The Group CEO may attend the meetings of the Audit Committee (without voting rights).
-Representatives from the external audit services are also regularly invited (cf. also "Supervisory and control instruments vis-à-vis the auditors", page 74).
+Representatives from the external audit services are also regularly invited (cf. also "Supervisory and control instruments vis-à-vis the auditors", page 77).
 In addition, further members of the Corporate Executive Board or in-house specialists may also be invited to attend.
 The Audit Committee meets at least four times a year.
 The frequency of meetings depends on the financial budgeting and reporting process.

 In the year under review, the Audit Committee convened six times, with a meeting lasting about two hours on average.
 There was full attendance at all meetings.
-The Chairman of the Board of Directors was present at one meeting of the Audit Committee.
-The Group CEO and Group CFO attended all the meetings.
-The Head of Corporate Internal Audit was present at all meetings and representatives of the external auditors attended some meetings.
+The Chairman of the Board of Directors, with one exception, attended all the meetings of the Audit Committee.
+The Group CEO attended five and the Group CFO attended all the meetings.
+The Head of Corporate Internal Audit, as well as representatives of the external auditors, attended all meetings.

-It is planned that the Audit Committee will be constituted as follows once voting has been completed at the General Meeting of 28 April 2020: Stefan Loacker as Chairman, Adrienne Corboud Fumagalli, Henry Peter, Martin Schmid and Klaus Tschütscher as Members.
+It is planned that the Audit Committee will be constituted as follows once voting has been completed at the Annual General Meeting of 23 April 2021: Stefan Loacker as Chairman, Adrienne Corboud Fumagalli, Henry Peter, Martin Schmid and Klaus Tschütscher as Members.